 Remove external links

-External links can significantly increase file size.
+External links to other workbooks or data sources can significantly increase file size.

 To remove them, go to the “Data” tab, select “Edit Links,” and use the “Break Link” feature to eliminate external references.

 For further reduction in file size, consider saving the workbook as XML or using third-party file compression tools.

 Note that these methods may require additional software or expertise.

 Remember that the effectiveness of these strategies may vary depending on your specific workbook and its contents.
 It’s a good practice to periodically review and optimize your Excel files to keep them manageable and efficient for sharing and storage.